 Mini-Split vs. Gas Furnace

-Deciding between a mini-split system and a gas furnace depends on a variety of factors such as the climate in your city, home size, energy efficiency desires and spending plan.
+The choice between a mini-split system and a gas furnace depends on an assortment of factors including the climate in your city, home size, energy efficiency needs and budget.

 Mini-Split vs. Heat Pump